lizmtetwa/world-population/README.md

 3. Analysis Preparation

 The data was used in its original form to preserve accuracy and consistency in population trend analysis.

+## Exploratory Data Analysis

+Exploratory Data Analysis was carried out to understand global population trends and regional differences.

+Population values were examined across countries to identify the most and least populated regions.

+Trends over time were analysed to observe population growth patterns.

+Regional comparisons were made to highlight differences between continents and economic regions.

+Visual exploration helped identify countries with rapid growth versus more stable populations.

 ### Population Distribution (2023)